-Create an obvious cue: I hung up a piece of paper on the door of my bedroom with 31 boxes on it, one for every day of January (For me, there’s something so satisfying in ticking off a box when I finish a task).
+Create an obvious cue: I drew 31 boxes on a piece of paper to create my own habit tracker.
+You can download the habit tracker printable here (week starting with Sunday) or here (week starting with Monday).
+Then I hung on the door of my bedroom, one for every day of January (For me, there’s something so satisfying in ticking off a box when I finish a task).
 Every morning when I left my bedroom to go get a glass of water I was reminded that the next thing I wanted to do that morning was to meditate.

 Without that visual cue every day I’m sure that my meditation habit challenge would’ve been unsuccessful.
 I’d have completely forgotten or perhaps remembered late in the day when I was either too tired to meditate or had made other plans.

 Every habit we perform starts with a cue.
 The habit of scrolling social media often starts when a notification pops up on our phone.
 The habit of brushing our teeth is cued by looking at our bathroom mirror or our toothbrush when we go to the bathroom in the morning.
 The cue to get up in the morning is our alarm ringing, and so on..

 Every habit starts with some form of cue, so if we want to build a new habit we have to add a cue that will remind us to perform that habit.
 You can hang up a reminder in your home, set a daily alarm on your phone, or ask your partner to remind you every morning.
 Choose a cue that you respond well to, a cue you won’t ignore or forget about.